Hong Kah: History

+Hong Kah is named after the former Hong Kah Village which used to exist north of the present site.
+The village was located at the 12th milestone of Jurong Road and was established by Chinese Christians, tracing its roots to missionary activities carried out by St Andrew’s Church Mission.
+The name Hong Kah comes from the Hokkien and Teochew term 奉教 (hōng-kà) meaning "bestowing a religion", and was a colloquial reference for Chinese Christians.

 Transportation

 Roads

 The main roads in Hong Kah are Jurong West Avenue 2, Corporation Road, Boon Lay Way and Jurong West Avenue 1, which connects the precinct to the rest of the island through the PIE exits 31 and 34, to Bukit Batok Road and Jurong West Avenue 2 with minor roads (Jurong West Street 41/42/51/52) winding through the various estates in the precinct.

 By 2027, the LTA plans to extend Jurong Canal Drive to Boon Lay Way and from PIE to Tengah Boulevard to accommodate the growing population of Tengah New Town.

 Public transport

 Mass Rapid Transit (MRT)

 Yuhua is currently served by one East West Line MRT station, namely: